Chronology of discoveries of water on Mars: Phoenix

-Additionally, during 2008 and early 2009, a debate emerged within NASA over the presence of 'blobs' which appeared on photos of the vehicle's landing struts, which have been variously described as being either water droplets or 'clumps of frost'.
-Due to the lack of consensus within the Phoenix science project, the issue had not been raised in any NASA news conferences.
-One scientist's view poised that the lander's thrusters splashed a pocket of brine from just below the Martian surface onto the landing strut during the vehicle's landing.
+In 2008–2009, a debate emerged within NASA over the presence of 'blobs' which appeared on photos of the vehicle's landing struts, which have been variously described as being either water droplets or 'clumps of frost'.
+Due to the lack of consensus within the Phoenix team, the issue had not been raised in any NASA news conferences.
+One idea was that the lander's thrusters splashed a pocket of brine from just below the Martian surface onto the landing strut during the vehicle's landing.
 The salts would then have absorbed water vapor from the air, which would have explained how they appeared to grow in size during the first 44 Martian days before slowly evaporating as Mars temperature dropped.
 Some images even suggest that some of the droplets darkened, then moved and merged; this is strong physical evidence that they were liquid.

 Dice-sized clumps of bright material in the enlarged "Dodo-Goldilocks" trench vanished over the course of four days, implying that they were composed of ice which sublimated following exposure.

 Color versions of the photos showing ice sublimation, with the lower left corner of the trench enlarged in the insets in the upper right of the images.

-For about as far as the camera can see, the land is flat, but shaped into polygons between 2–3 meters in diameter and are bounded by troughs that are 20 cm to 50 cm deep.
+For about as far as the camera can see, the land is flat, but shaped into polygons between 2–3 meters in diameter and is bounded by troughs that are 20 cm to 50 cm deep.
 These shapes are due to ice in the soil expanding and contracting due to major temperature changes.

 Comparison between polygons photographed by Phoenix on Mars...